gerardomaruotti/ThesisManagement/retrospective/retrospective_3.md

 - Technical Dept management:
   - Total hours estimated:
   - Total hours spent:
-  - Hours estimated for remediation by SonarQube: 4h 4m
+  - Hours estimated for remediation by SonarQube
   - Hours estimated for remediation by SonarQube only for the selected and planned issues
   - Hours spent on remediation: 15h 45m
   - Hours estimated on remediation: 10h 30m  (!)